Polyurethane Over Latex Paint (How To Do it & Benefits)

 Latex paint must dry for 24 hours before applying polyurethane over it.
 The solvent of the paint (water) must fully evaporate before applying a moisture-resistant coating such as polyurethane over it; this takes 24 hours.

-However, the dry time of latex paint depends on humidity levels, room temperature, the thickness of the coat, coat number, and the surface type.
-Latex paint is water-based, so it uses water as its paint solvent.
-Since water evaporates fast, the paint will also dry fast.
+The exact dry time of latex paint depends on humidity levels, room temperature, the thickness of the coat, coat number, and the surface type.

 Polyurethane has a moisture-resistant coating that doesn’t allow anything to pass through it.
 If you seal the paint too soon, the finish will turn tacky.
-That’s because the evaporation process of the solvent will be stopped by the sealant.
+That’s because the evaporation process of the solvent will be stopped by the sealer.
 The solvent (water) will stay on the paint coating and won’t allow it to dry.

-For outdoor surfaces, sealing latex paint is necessary because the paint isn’t durable enough to withstand weather elements like rain.
 For indoor or decorative surfaces, sealing latex paint is optional.
 That’s because indoor surfaces aren’t exposed to harsh weather elements, so the paint lasts longer.

 How To Apply Polyurethane Over Latex Paint?